SparkyTruck/deepmd-jax/README.md

 # Deepmd-JAX

 Welcome to Deepmd-JAX v0.2!
-Supports Deep Potential, Deep Wannier, and Long Range (DPLR) models.
-Also, try the Deep Potential Message Passing (DP-MP) model for more accuracy.
-Experience blazing fast training and simulation of machine learning potentials!
+Check this [example_notebook] for a quick tutorial.
+Supports Deep Potential (DP), Deep Wannier (DW), DP Long Range (DPLR), and you can try the Message Passing (DP-MP) model for more accuracy.
+Perform NVE/NVT/NPT simulations on multiple GPUs, and enjoy a simple and lightning-fast training and simulation workflow!

 # Installation
-Requires CUDA 12 to run on GPUs.
+Requires CUDA 12 for GPU support; latest CUDA subversion preferred but not mandatory.
 We recommend using a conda environment
 ```bash
 conda create -n deepmd-jax python=3.12
 conda activate deepmd-jax